covid19india/blog/_posts/2021-08-24-operations.md

 3. Our data store is based out of Google Sheets that sync to a [Github repository using Github Actions](https://github.com/covid19india/data/blob/60af6e683fd22ce2f0435b7a129260aa944ea369/.github/workflows/javascript.yml#L43).
 4. The Github repository is what acts like our [API endpoint]((https://github.com/covid19india/data/blob/main/src/parser_v4.py)) and a place from which our website pulls the data.

+Most of this is [documented here.](https://blog.covid19india.org/2020/09/04/architecture/)

-**This method is cost effective (zero cost since everything we use is a free platform).
-However, there are much simpler ways of doing this.
-Please consider using the sources of data we have and building your own tracker using these sources.**
+***While this method is cost effective (zero cost since everything we use is a free platform), there are much simpler ways of doing this.
+Please consider using the sources of data we have and building your own tracker using these sources.
+All that is needed is a data store and a website to expose the data.***

 ## Detailed Explanation